AleksVidmantas/SlideSentinel/Integration/DataScripts/ModularGPSTest/README.md

 Preferably, look for a location that suites all three testing enviornments with an open-sky location for the Base.
 The Base should be placed centrally between these three locations.
 The diagram below shows a visual example.

 ![alt text](https://github.com/OPEnSLab-OSU/SlideSentinel/blob/TheRealReadingGPSData/Documentation/images/fieldDiagram.PNG)

+Testing in different enviornments tests multipath issues that all modern receivers face.
+Attenuating multipath can be reduced by creating a radio link between the Base and Rover.
+The Base can broadcast correctional information to the receiver via radio.
+This process is called differential gps or DGPS.
+#### Procedure for testing locations
+Before testing, ensure that you have a survey grade gps handy, and two receivers properly configured as a Base and Receiver.
+For precise measurements, bring a marker of some sort (wooden stake, metal rod, pvc pipe, etc..) to mark each location surveyed.
+The next following steps will guide the user through the data gathering process and often refer to the diagram above.
+1. Survey the location of the Base
+1.2.
+Pre-program the Base with the surveyed location